Competencies

 Binghamton MPH Program Competencies

-Binghamton MPH students acquire an additional set of five competencies within their generalist degree.
+Binghamton MPH students acquire five additional competencies in their generalist degree.

 • Program-specific competencies